Quantum simulation of electronic structure via quantum fast multipole method: Additional FMM implementation details

 One of the key design choices in an FMM implementation is the manner in which these translation operators are applied.
 A na\"ive classical implementation would require $\widetilde{\cal{O}}(\trunc^4)$ floating-point operations per translation for dense translation operators.
-Early on in the history of FMM, it was realised that translation operators applied using fast Fourier transforms or in a basis in which they're diagonal would only require $\widetilde{\cal{O}}(\trunc^2)$ operations~\cite{greengard1988efficient}.
+Early on in the history of FMM, it was realised that ML translation operators applied using fast Fourier transforms or in a basis in which they're diagonal would only require $\widetilde{\cal{O}}(\trunc^2)$ floating-point operations~\cite{greengard1988efficient} per ML translation.
 Achieving this scaling in practice required mitigating certain numerical instabilities at the cost of additional implementation complexity~\cite{greengard1997new}.
-Alternatively, formulations based on Cartesian tensors would require $\widetilde{\cal{O}}(\trunc^6)$ operations for translation, but could benefit from other design trade-offs (e.g., exact M2M and L2L translation could be used to reduce the effective size of the interaction list and the number of M2L translations)~\cite{shanker2007accelerated}.
+Alternatively, formulations based on Cartesian tensors would require $\widetilde{\cal{O}}(\trunc^6)$ floating-point operations per ML translation, but could benefit from other design trade-offs (e.g., exact MM and LL translation could be used to reduce the effective size of the interaction list and the number of ML translations)~\cite{shanker2007accelerated}.
 It also warrants noting that certain formulations might require complex arithmetic at intermediate levels, even if the resulting potentials are real.
+To remain agnostic to these details in the complexity analysis that follows, we will assume that the MM and LL translations both require $\widetilde{\cO}(\trunc^\alpha)$ floating-point operations and the ML translations will require $\widetilde{\cO}(\trunc^\beta)$ floating-point operations, where $\alpha$ and $\beta$ are positive integers with values determined by the precise details of the associated translation operator implementations.
 Determining an approach to translation that is best suited to a practical quantum implementation is left to future work.

 Finally, we comment on how the choice of $\trunc$ impacts the overall approximation error in $V$.
 The approximation error in truncating $V_{i,{\rm far}}$ beyond order $\trunc$ is bounded from above as